 Every year hunters make mistakes by not paying attention to wind direction.
-You can have all the deer in the world on your property, but if you don’t pay attention to wind direction Learn how to hunt the wind and give yourself the best chance for hunting success while in the field.
+You can have all the deer in the world on your property, but if you don’t pay attention to wind direction, you will be severely limiting your chances of harvesting a whitetail.
+Learn how to hunt the wind and give yourself the best chance for hunting success while in the field.

 Check out the video below and learn how to play the wind to your advantage for better whitetail deer hunting success!

 Find out what deer hunting and playing the lottery have in common.
 Stick with us for the N1 Outdoors N1 Minute.

 Suppose I knew the five winging numbers to the lottery and all you had to do was guess the order they go into to win.
 How many of you would refuse that information and instead, decide to guess the numbers yourself and the order they go in?

 Hopefully none of you, but that’s exactly what many deer hunters do every season by not paying attention to the wind.

 Wind direction is critical in deer hunting

 All the scouting and trail can picture is in the world won’t make up for poor planning when it comes to wind direction.
 For you bow hunters out there, it’s even more critical.
 Always be aware of which way the wind is blowing, not only in regards to stand location, but also in relation to the entry and exit routes to and from your stand or hunting location.

 Stay downwind of the deer in all situations.
 For those of you not familiar with the terms “upwind” and “downwind,” an easy way to remember, is to be sure the wind is in your face when approaching and hunting your favorite trail or location.

 Paying careful attention to wind direction certainly won’t help you win the lottery, but when combined with effective scouting, planning and accuracy, it will increase your chances of seeing and taking more deer.